Wave goodbye to cart abandons and HELLO to sky-high sales!

 According to a compilation of 13 studies carried out over the past five years by marketing agencies, e-commerce analysts, and digital retailers, the average e-commerce conversion rate is only 1.94%.
 This means that for everyone 100 visitors you bring to your site, only about 2 of them will actually buy something from you.
 Ouch!

 A 2% conversion rate is a great starting goal for any e-commerce strategy, so don’t get discouraged if you aren’t there yet.
 You can still implement these UX optimizations to improve your conversion rates.
-For those awesome brands out there that manage to maintain a higher conversion rate, you might be interested in implementing more advanced optimizations.
+For those awesome brands out there that manage to maintain a higher conversion rate, you might be interested in capitalizing with an omnichannel strategy or pricing strategy implementing more advanced optimizations.
 Regardless of your current conversion rate, we’ve got you covered with some UX optimizations that will be suitable for most, if not all, brands.

 Photo Source: Sweor